How to fall in love with your business again

 Deciding to try new things can be a challenge, but as a business owner, you can handle it!
 If you find yourself bored with your business, mix it up!
 Pursue new distribution channels and connections or do something unorthodox that’ll get you noticed.
 Being bored is a choice, NOT an inevitable.

-(A little gift for your business also may work in your favour)
+(A little help lowering your businesses energy bills may also work in your favour)

 Trying something new can reinstate your sense of adventure and open your mind to a range of possibilities you never even knew existed.
 Doing this alongside your business can reveal new opportunities for sales and partnerships which could give you a real boost and help you to enjoy your work again.